← Back to Community

 Devang's First HYROX Race: Behind the Scenes

 Twelve weeks ago, Devang had never done a HYROX race.
-Last weekend, he finished his first one in 88:42.
+He finished his first one in 88:42.

 This is the behind-the-scenes story of his prep, race day, station-by-station splits, and what he would do differently.
 The numbers are real.
 The timeline is real.
 The lessons are the kind you can only learn the first time you race.

 I'm Ravi Dewangan, CFL3, MS Strength and Conditioning, and CrossFit Seminar Staff at Persistence Athletics.
-I co-coached his block alongside Manny, who runs most of our HYROX prep work.
-Updated April 2026.
+I ran the strength side of Devang's block; AJ handled most of the station technique and pacing work on the personal training side.
+Updated June 2026.

 (Note: Devang is a real Persistence member.
 His prep block, race times, and post-race analysis are the actual record.
 Some narrative details are composited for clarity.)